isaura-o/nlpcourse/README.md

-# nlpcourse
+# NLP course
-course to update me  and learn new things
+Course to update me and learn new things